Here's the 2014 version of my Advent post.

 So the King of kings is put in a feeding trough for animals in a cold stable.
 You don't make up this kind of stuff.
 Humans who are gods in myth are emperors and such, not working class kids born in a barn.
 Top it all off, this child "away in a feeding trough" will one day give himself to be the food of eternal life, giving his body and blood for us to eat and drink at mass as the pledge and promise of our salvation through the merits of his death and resurrection.
 Guess it kind of fits then.

 For those of you whose Christmas isn't going to be all warm and cozy and filled with cheer, guess what, you're right in there with those at the first Christmas.
 That was a little rough too.
 Born in a stable, a feeding trough for a crib, and pretty soon his family having to high tail it out of town into political exile too.
-So you're not excluded at all, and you can take it right to him, because he knows all about when Christmas isn't so merry.
-And he also knows all about how merry doesn't really get determined by what happens in this life, on Christmas or any other day!
+So you're not excluded at all, and you can take it right to him, because he knows all about when Christmas isn't so merry, or happy, as the English say.
+And he also knows all about how merry and happy don't really get determined by what happens in this life, on Christmas or any other day!

 To Thee have I lifted up my soul, in Thee, O my God, I put my trust.
 Let me not be ashamed, neither let my enemies laugh at me, for none of those that wait on Thee shall be confounded.